-- 1.1 LUC has been appointed by Roscommon County Council to provide an Appropriate Assessment Screening in support of the Part 8 application for public realm enhancement at Roscommon town centre. - 1.2 The project is "part of a broader vision to reimagine Roscommon Town as a more compact, sustainable and people-friendly place".
-Currently at detailed design stage, the project is summarised as "Reimagining the area fronting the Arts Centre, Circular Road, including Link Road between Circular Road and Lanesborough Street, access roads to Tesco/Supervalu and Supervalu car park". - 1.3 Under the European Communities (Birds and Natural Habitats) Regulations 2011 (as amended) and the Planning and Development Act (as amended), it is a requirement that each project submitted for planning consent undergoes assessment of its implications on any European site.
-This process is referred to as Appropriate Assessment (AA). - 1.4 This report provides the Appropriate Assessment Screening at the current detailed design stage. - 1.5 The aims of this report are to: - Assess the potential for the public realm enhancement to incur likely significant adverse effect/s on the qualifying interests2 of Special Areas of Conservation (SAC), Special Protection Areas (SPA) and/or Ramsar site if present within the zone of influence; and - Collate all AA Screening information for the competent authority to determine whether full AA will be required for the works proposed. - 1.6 This report has been prepared by Ellie Mayhead, BSc (Hons).
-Supporting input to identify relevant plans and projects to be considered for in-combination effects was provided by planning specialist Karolina Kaczor BA MSc IEMAGrad.
-Reviews were completed by Sofie Swindlehurst BSc (Hons) MSc MCIEEM CEnv in accordance with the internal Quality Assurance procedures of LUC.
+- 1.1 LUC has been appointed by Roscommon County Council to provide an Appropriate Assessment Screening in support of the Part 8 application for the Roscommon Town Centre West Enhancement Scheme which is part of the second phase of public realm enhancements in the town centre and a continuation of the public realm scheme that was granted planning permission at the start of 2024. - 1.2 The project is "part of a broader vision to reimagine Roscommon Town as a more compact, sustainable and people-friendly place".
+Currently at design stage, this stage of the project involves 3 main components as follows: - Enhancement of St Ciarans Street/Park from the Market Square to St Ciarans Road and linking back to Church Street. - Sacred Heart Catholic Church Car Park - St. Comán's Wood Primary School Car Park and St Ciarans Street - 1.3 Under the European Communities (Birds and Natural Habitats) Regulations 2011 (as amended) and the Planning and Development Act (as amended), it is a requirement that each project submitted for planning consent undergoes assessment of its implications on any European site.
+This process is referred to as Appropriate Assessment (AA). - 1.4 This report provides the Appropriate Assessment Screening at the current detailed design stage. - 1.5 The aims of this report are to: - Assess the potential for the public realm enhancement to incur likely significant adverse effect/s on the qualifying interests2 of Special Areas of Conservation (SAC), Special Protection Areas (SPA) and/or Ramsar site if present within the zone of influence; and - Collate all AA Screening information for the competent authority to determine whether full AA will be required for the works proposed.